-This is the story of a remarkable man – still with us at the age of 104 – named Sir Nicholas Winton, who saved 669 children from the Nazis between December 1938 and August 1939.
-Winton, a British stockbroker, established the Czech Kindertransport and worked with a team in Prague to save the children, most of whose parents perished at Auschwitz.
+This is the story of the Czech Kindertransport and Sir Nicholas Winton.
+A remarkable man – still with us at the age of 104 saved 669 Jewish children from the Nazis between December 1938 and August 1939.
+Winton, then a British stockbroker, established the Czech Kindertransport and worked with a team in Prague to save the children, most of whose parents perished at Auschwitz.
 Winton raised money, organized transports, and when necessary, forged papers to save the children.

 Winton was so modest about his role in the Kindertransport that it was only revealed in 1988 when his wife Grete found detailed records in their attic.
 It contained lists of the children, including their parents’ names, and the names and addresses of the families that took them in.